tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 print('{}:{}:{}'.format(h,m,s))
 {% endhighlight %}

 The date and time functions above communicate with your computer clock (local time).
-Each function returns and integer value, as your Console output will confirm.
-The *string interpolation* approach cuts-out the need for multiple `+` operators, instead replacing each pair of `{}` braces with its respective `.format()` argument.
-Of course, the figures in your Console will reflect the point in time at which your run your sketch.
+Each function returns an integer value, as your Console output will confirm.
+The *string interpolation* approach cuts-out the need for multiple `+` operators, replacing each pair of `{}` braces with its respective `.format()` argument.

 <figure>
   <img src="{{ site.url }}/img/pitl04/time-date-time.png" class="fullwidth" />
-  <figcaption>The Console reads:<br />
+  <figcaption>The figures in your Console will reflect the point in time at which you run your sketch.
+In this instance, the Console reads:<br />
     <code>2018-8-6</code><br />
     <code>7:57:22</code>
   </figcaption>